Scatchell/trainicorns/lec-1-intro-tdd-pairing/index.md

     - Become familiar with pair programming.
     - Become familiar with TDD.
     - Become familiar with version control.
+    - Understand the single responsibility principle.
+    - Understand the value of DRY (don't repeat yourself).
 labs:
     - lab-1-rectangle